Seph764/Scientific-Tools/README.md

-# Clasius-Clayperon-Equation-Solver
+# Scientific-Tools
- Inspired by my Chemistry 2 class in college, this program essentially solves problems and observations regarding vapor pressure and temperature.
+Inspired by my Chemistry 2 class in college, this program essentially solves problems and observations using several different equations.

+## Currently In Development
+This program is currently in development.
+Please stay tuned for a future beta release.